 - A. Can you describe how such a low overhead procedure could be implemented using virtual memory mechanisms?
 You may want to re-read the section on copy-on-write in your textbook. - B. It is a common case that the child process will call execl() to load and run a new program very soon after the fork() function call, like the above example does. execl() discards all current memory content in the process and its page table.
 Thus, even the fast mechanism in Linux (part A of this problem) is slower than it could be. vfork() is system call that can optimize this case even further.
 A vfork() is similar to a fork(), but after a vfork(), the child should not write any memory before it calls execl().
 If it does, the results are specified as being undefined.
-How may vfork() be implemented, assuming the child does not write memory before it calls execl()?
+How may vfork() be implemented?